FD Interest Tax Calculator Sri Lanka

 Why do people call it AIT or WHT?

 AIT means Advance Income Tax.
 WHT means Withholding Tax.
-Both are tax terms.
-For normal users, it is easier to think of it as tax deducted by the bank before you receive your FD interest.
+For normal users, both terms refer to tax deducted by the bank before you receive your FD interest.

 Can everyone avoid this deduction?